-Bunions are when the joint of the big toe become distorted and enlarged.
+Bunions occur when the joint of the big toe deviates from its alignment and becomes enlarged.
 Because the big toe is pivotal in your body’s movement – acting as the base for walking and running – a weak and unstable base will often produce a bunion and lead to excruciating pain.
-In order to improve the pain and to stop the bunion from becoming worse, Corrective Care is used to stabilise the area and make it stronger.
-In cases where the problem is identified early, by applying Corrective Care, surgery may not be needed.
+To improve the pain and to stop the bunion from becoming worse, Foot Mobilisation Therapy (FMT) is used to stabilise the area and make it stronger.
+In cases where the problem is identified early and appropriate treatment applied, surgery may not be needed.

-This condition is often association with the ankles atypically rolling and the foot arch lowering.
-In essence, the foot becomes very unstable and the bones are loose.
-Due to this, some other parts of the body may compensate such as your knees, hip and back and the tendons and muscles may also be forced to work harder.
+This condition is often associated with the ankles excessively rolling in and the foot arch lowering and flattening.
+Essentially, the foot becomes very unstable and the bones are loose.
+Due to this, other parts of the body may compensate such as your knees, hip and back and the tendons and muscles may also be forced to work harder.
 This often results in feet that constantly ache and are tired.
 Using Foot Mobilisation Therapy (FMT) and targeted exercises you can improve the ankle’s strength and ability to cope with the impact of daily life.

 Hammer or claw toes are just as the name suggests, toes that have a hammer or claw like appearance.
-They develop because the foot is not working they develop because the foot is not working effectively and the foot and toes are constantly gripping the floor surface effectivity and the foot and toes are constantly gripping the floor surface.
-In order to repair this condition, Foot Mobilisation Therapy (FMT) can be used to strengthen, stabilise and stretch the muscles and toes, improving alignment and function.
+They develop because the foot is not working effectively and the toes are constantly gripping the ground.
+To repair this condition, Foot Mobilisation Therapy (FMT) can be used to strengthen, stabilise and stretch the muscles and toes, improving alignment and function.
 In advanced cases surgery may be indicated

 Heel Pain, Plantar Fasciitis

 This condition typically arises when the nerve sheath experiences abnormal levels of pressure becoming inflamed and thickened.
 This is usually the result of constant irritation by the surrounding bone structures and can be increased by collapsing of the metatarsal arch at the ball of the foot.
 It is normally found between the toes of the foot, most commonly the 3rd and 4th toes.
-A sign you have this condition is there will be electrical pulsing that shoots from the ball of the foot to the toes.
+A sign you have this condition is an electrical pulsing that shoots from the ball of the foot to the toes.
 Sometimes burning or numbness in the toes is also reported.
-To overcome this condition, a Corrective Care program will strengthen and mobilise the body to restore the arch that has collapsed and reduce pressure on the nerve.
+To overcome this condition, a Foot Mobilisation Therapy (FMT) program will strengthen and mobilise the body to restore the arch that has collapsed and reduce pressure on the nerve.